BSI-Bund/secvisogram/README.md

       v14.15.4
       6.14.10

-Check out the repository and change into you working copy.
+Check out the repository and navigate to the working directory.

     git clone git@gitlab-ext.exxcellent.de:bsi/secvisogram.git
     cd secvisogram

 This repository includes git submodules for vendor modules like Ace.
-Make sure to initialize and update the submodules, too before you start to work with the repository.
+Make sure to initialize and update the submodules before you start to work with the repository.

     git submodule update --init --recursive

-Afterwards the npm dependencies need to be installed.
+Afterwards, the npm dependencies need to be installed.

     npm ci

-Now you can start a development server via
+Now you can start a development server as follows:

     npm run dev